Abbasid civil war (865–866): Al-Mada'in

 Al-Mada'in, to the south of Baghdad in the direction of Wasit, was a series of settlements lying in the midst of the ancient Persian imperial centers of Ctesiphon and Seleucia.
-On April 21, on the orders of Muhammad b.
-'Abdallah, Abu 'l-Saj Dewdad departed Baghdad for al-Mada'in at the head of three thousand cavalry and infantry units.
+On April 21, on the orders of Muhammad ibn Abdallah, Abu'l-Saj Devdad departed Baghdad for al-Mada'in at the head of three thousand cavalry and infantry units.
 He arrived in the area and settled his troops there.
 Later he wrote to Muhammad requesting reinforcements, which were sent to him.

 Over the course of the summer, the Turks began appearing in the vicinity of al-Mada'in in strength.
 Abu 'l-Saj responding by advancing further south, to the district of Jarjaraya, where in August he defeated a contingent of Turks and killed their commander.
 In October he again fought the Turks near Jarjaraya and killed or captured a large number of them.
 Despite these victories, Abu 'l-Saj was reportedly unsatisfied with the performance of his troops during the fighting, and Muhammad arranged for more reinforcements to be sent to assist him.
 The reinforcements set out on October 23 and, after marching the entire day, arrived at al-Mada'in just as an army of Turks also appeared before the city.

 Combat between the two sides began, but the defenders were quickly overwhelmed when the Turks found a breach in the city wall and forced their way through it.
 The defenders tried to implement an orderly retreat, with the infantry being loaded onto boats and moved along the river while the cavalry covered their withdrawal, but the Turks continued to engage them and the commander of the reinforcements died in the chaos.
 With al-Mada'in now lost to them, the survivors made their way to Abu 'l-Saj's camp.
 Muhammad was angered by the result of the battle, and ordered several of those who had fought at al-Mada'in to be placed under house arrest.